Frequently Asked Questions and Answers

 Directions to the School: Here

 How will the students be selected?
-Selections for music, theatre, dance, and filmmaking are made as a result of an audition.
+Selections for visual art, music, theatre, dance, and filmmaking are made as a result of an audition.
 Selections for art are made as a result of a portfolio review.
 Every student who submits an application by the deadline date is granted an audition and/or portfolio review.

 May I apply for more than one School?
 Yes, however you will only be able to attend one Governor’s School since the dates of the programs overlap.
 If you are accepted to more than one school, please notify each school of your decision to attend or not.